Exploring the Diverse World of Line Art: A thorough look

 10. Blind Contour Drawing

 This technique emphasizes observation over perfection.
-Artists draw the outline of a subject without looking at their paper, focusing solely on the subject itself.
-This process reveals the nuances of observation and results in lines that capture the essence of the form rather than its precise details.
+In real terms, this process reveals the nuances of observation and results in lines that capture the essence of the form rather than its precise details.
+Day to day, artists draw the outline of a subject without looking at their paper, focusing solely on the subject itself.
 Blind contour drawing is excellent for improving observational skills and developing a more fluid and expressive line.

 11. Digital Line Art